grafana/grafana/docs/sources/alerting/fundamentals/templates.md

 [Labels](ref:labels) are used to differentiate one alert instance from all other alert instances, as the set of labels uniquely identifies an alert instance.
 Notification policies and silences use labels to handle alert instances.

-Template labels when you need to improve or change how alerts are uniquely identified.
+You can also template labels based on query results.
 This is helpful if the labels you get from your query aren't detailed enough.
+For instance:

+- Add a new label to change how alerts are identified and grouped into different alert groups.
+- Add a new label used by notification policies or silences to manage how the alert is handled.

 Here’s an example of templating a `severity` label based on the query value: